Turkey will emerge stronger from lira crisis despite row with U.S.: minister

 Many countries had been the target of similar U.S. trade measures, Albayrak said, and Turkey would navigate this period with other parties such as Germany, Russia and China.

-Turkey, he said, has no plans to seek help from the International Monetary Fund or impose capital controls to stop money flowing abroad in response to the recent collapse of its lira currency.
+Turkey, he said, has no plans to seek help from the International Monetary Fund or impose capital controls to stop money flowing abroad in response to the recent collapse of its lira currency TRYTOM=D3.

 Before he spoke, the lira strengthened more than 3 percent, despite signs that the dispute with the United States is as wide as ever.